Language models show human-like content effects on reasoning tasks: Supplemental analyses

 \subsection{The Wason rule propositions have similar difficulty across conditions}

 One possible confounding explanation for our Wason results would be that the base propositions that form the antecedents and consequents of the rules have different difficulty across conditions---this could potentially explain why the realistic rules and shuffled realistic rules are both easier than abstract or nonsesnse ones.
 To investigate this possibility, we tested the difficulty of identifying which of the options on the cards matched the corresponding proposition.
-Specifically, for the antecedent of the rule ``if the workers work as a doctor then they must have received an MD'' we prompted the language model with a question like:
+Specifically, for the antecedent of the rule ``if the workers work as a doctor then they must have received an MD'' we prompted Chinchilla with a question like:

 And then gave a two-alternative forced choice between `surgeon' and `janitor'.
-We repeated this process for both possible answer choice orderings in the prompt, and then aggregated likelihoods across these and chose the highest-likelihood answer.
+To avoid order biases, we repeated this process for both possible answer choice orderings in the prompt, and then aggregated likelihoods across these and chose the highest-likelihood answer.

 By this metric, we find that there are no substantial differences in difficulty across the rule types (Fig. \ref{app:fig:wason_premise_match})---in fact, arbitrary rule premises are numerically slightly easier, though the differences are not significant.
 Thus, the effects we observed are not likely to be explained by the base difficulty of verifying the component propositions.